LarsRoman/pseudo-kms/Readme.md

 ### /remove/key

-    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE DELETED", "keyversion": keyversion to be deleted (in case to delete all version, use -1)}
+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE DELETED", "keyversion": keyversion to be deleted (in case to delete all version, use -1), "deletiontime": "Timestamp as UnixNano(int64) when the key shall be delete, use -1 to delete it directly"}

 ### /remove/user